nacler-83/trivia-api/README.md

 ## Postman
 Included in a postman collection you can use to hit the endpoints.
-Adjust the host variable in the mail `Trivia API` folder.
+Adjust the host variable in the main `Trivia API` folder.
 Set your Admin and User bearer token in the `Admin` and `User` folders.
-Hitting endpoints that require admin permissions with a user token should return a 403.
+Hitting endpoints that require admin permissions with a user token should return a 401.

 ## Endpoints